-The io object can not only be used to send commands, but also to read data from the sensors (more detailed information about the different sensor data, i.e., the laser data, odometry data, and the control effort data, is given in the next tutorial step).
+The io object can not only be used to send commands, but also to read data from the sensors (more detailed information about the different sensor data, i.e., the laser data, odometry data, is given in the next tutorial step).
 Here, we will treat a reading of the laser data, which can be done as follows:

 '''

 ...

 emc::LaserData scan;

 if (io.readLaserData(scan))

 {

 // We got new data, so do something with it

 }

-...
+....

 '''